CommoMegaSator/Versatile-Development/README.md

 ## Versatile Development
 #### About
-This project is developed for training and should not be used for commercial purposes!
+This project is develop for training and should not be used for commercial purposes!
 <br>You can see this project <a href=http://versatile-development.xyz/>here.</a>

 ##### Software that you need
-* Java 8.
+* Java 11.
 * Maven.
 * PostgreSQL.
 * Redis.